 Christopher stood over the maze of workday and eyed the ocean.
 A thin fog cloud floated passed his perch on the 45th floor.
 On the docks, sea lions barked at tourists.
-East Bay traffic sought a faster path, ships hauled electronics in and almonds back out, and the blood-red sun sunk into late afternoon north of the Golden Gate.
+East Bay traffic sought a faster path, ships hauled electronics in and almonds out, and the blood-red sun sunk into late afternoon north of the Golden Gate.

 In the conference room, five people sat in executive chairs around a table.
 Their faces reflected gloomy sullenness.
 They might as well said they intended two more hours of arguing and defensiveness.
 He crushed out his cigarette and flicked it into the wastebasket.

-Across from a camera hunched a nervous man with a woman perched to the side wearing a mask.
+A nervous man hunched from a camera with a stenographer perched to the side wearing a mask.
 Christopher thought he could use oxygen too.
-While the man told his story, the woman repeated what he said.
+While the inventor told his story, the woman repeated what he said.

 “Does she have to do that?”

 “We need an accurate transcription,” said an attorney seated at the end.

 “Isn’t the video enough?”

 “I want to read it tonight.”

 Christopher rocked forward.
-He ran his right hand through his gray hair and looked over at the man.
+He ran his right hand through his hair and looked over at the inventor.
 “Forget the transcriber, Mr. Wells.
 The quicker you answer, the faster we can get out of here.”